f7media/cacheflow/README.md

 The installation via composer is recommended.

-    $ composer require f7/f7cacheflow
+    $ composer require f7/cacheflow

 TYPO3 Extension Repository
 --------------------------

-For non-composer projects, the extension is available in TER as extension key ``f7cacheflow`` and can be installed using the extension manager.
+For non-composer projects, the extension is available in TER as extension key ``cacheflow`` and can be installed using the extension manager.

 Usage
 =====

-The "f7cacheflow" extension provides a command-line interface (CLI) command called `f7cacheflow:process` for cache flowing operations.
+The "cacheflow" extension provides a command-line interface (CLI) command called `cacheflow:process` for cache flowing operations.
 To execute the command, open a terminal or command prompt and navigate to the root directory of your TYPO3 installation.
 Then run the following command

-      $ bin/typo3 f7cacheflow:process
+      $ bin/typo3 cacheflow:process

 Options
 ---------------